Dr. med. Dirk Manski

 Postoperative Care after Retropubic Prostatectomy

-General measures: pain management, consider patient-controlled analgesia.
+General measures: consider patient-controlled analgesia for pain management.
 Early mobilization and exercises to prevent thrombosis and pneumonia.
 Thrombosis prophylaxis.
-Laboratory tests (hemoglobin, creatinine), regular physical examination of the abdomen and incision wound.
+Laboratory tests (hemoglobin, creatinine), regular physical examination of the abdomen, and incision wound.

 Complications of Retropubic Prostatectomy